 How To Cut Paving Slabs (Step-By-Step)

 Paving slabs are an essential component of outdoor landscaping, and they can be used to create patios, pathways, and driveways.
-These slabs are typically made of materials like concrete, natural stone, porcelain or brick, and they come in a range of sizes and shapes to suit different applications.
+These slabs are typically made of materials like concrete, natural stone, porcelain or clay brick, and they come in a range of sizes and shapes to suit different applications.
 When laying a patio, it's very rarely that you will manage to lay the entire quantity of paving slabs without needing to make some cuts.
 However, cutting paving slabs can be a challenging task, requiring proper technique and tools to achieve a precise cut.
 In this article, we will explore what paving slabs are, why cutting them may be necessary, and the importance of proper cutting techniques.

 There are several reasons why you may need to cut paving slabs.
 Firstly, if you are creating a paved area, you may need to cut the slabs to fit around corners or obstacles, such as trees or walls.
 Secondly, if you are repairing an existing paved area, you may need to cut the slabs to remove damaged sections and replace them with new ones.
 Finally, you may also need to cut paving slabs to create decorative patterns or designs.